-2.3 The on-product label may be combined with the Program for the Endorsement of Forest Certification schemes (PEFC) on the product label, assuming the organization has a valid PEFC chain-of-custody certificate and meets all PEFC logo use requirements.
+4.3 The on-product label may be combined with the Program for the Endorsement of Forest Certification schemes (PEFC) on the product label, assuming the organization has a valid PEFC chain-of-custody certificate and meets all PEFC logo use requirements.

-2.4 The recycled Mobius loop may only be used within the SFI label when the organization is certified to the Section 4 SFI 2015-2019 Chain of Custody Standard.

-2.5 The tree/leaf design may not be displayed by itself, and must always be accompanied with either “Sustainable Forestry Initiative” or “SFI,” the claim associated with the label, the SFI website (www.sfiprogram.org), and the certified organization’s SFI label ID number.
+4.4 The tree/leaf design may not be displayed by itself, and must always be accompanied with either “Sustainable Forestry Initiative” or “SFI,” the claim associated with the label, the SFI website (www.sfiprogram.org), and the certified organization’s SFI label ID number.